andrewchastain/andrewchastain.github.io/_posts/2019-9-25-Final-report-for-capstone-project.md

 To get around limitation in R with regards to memory size, the set of all sentences was split into ten fragments which could then individually be "tokenized" (split into individual words) then recombined into n-grams.
 The n-grams were made by taking a window of length n, pasting together the words in the window and sliding it along each sentence.
 Thus each sentence was converted to a list of n-grams.
 The raw lists of n-grams from each fragment were then grouped and counted, utilizing the speed of `data.tables`.
 These fragments were then recombined to produce frequency lists for n-grams of length 2 to 6.

 The methodology of splitting with strsplit and using a sliding window for n-gram generation was taken from the `cmscu` package tutorial from [Dave Vinson](https://github.com/DaveVinson/cmscu-tutorial/blob/master/cmscu-tutorial.Rmd).
 This method avoided the process of creating a document-term matrix and subsequent frequency table that is utilized in `quanteda`.
+The `cmscu` package was considered earlier in development, but the inability to pull a simple list of all of the terms limited its utility in this application.

 ## The Modified Kneser-Ney Algorithm